WeatherLab/fsodoc/source/tutorial/index.rst

 Tutorial
 ########

-This tutorial is intended to introduce you to the CodeIgniter framework and the basic principles of MVC architecture.
-It will show you how a basic CodeIgniter application is constructed in step-by-step fashion.
+This tutorial is intended to introduce you to the FSO framework and the basic principles of MVC architecture.
+It will show you how a basic FSO application is constructed in step-by-step fashion.

 In this tutorial, you will be creating a **basic news application**.
 You will begin by writing the code that can load static pages.
 Next, you